pecu/FinancialVision/Financial Vision Based Differential Privacy Applications/README.md

 ## Step 4.
 Run DP-SGD
 python DPSGD_final.py

-## model attack
+## Attack DP-SGD models
-We use the [ml\_privacy\_meter](https://github.com/privacytrustlab/ml_privacy_meter) package to attack the baseline and the DP models separately to understand the probability distribution of recognized training data between these models.
+We use the [ml\_privacy\_meter](https://github.com/privacytrustlab/ml_privacy_meter) package to attack the baseline and the DP-SGD models to understand how much data privacy these models can provide.
 A tutorial can be found [Here](https://github.com/privacytrustlab/ml_privacy_meter/tree/master/archive).
 The sample plot will in the logs/plots folder.
 The membership probability predictions for training set and population set by the model are also saved as numpy files in the logs folder as member_probs.npy and nonmember_probs.npy.

 ![figure](attack_result.png)

 We defined the probability of training data being defined correctly by the attack model as recognition rate.
-The recognition rate can be visualize by calling
+The recognition rate can be visualizing by calling
 ```
 python recognition_rate.py
 ```